- 9.6 km circuit

 The loop cant be directly accessed by road, but it is an easy 1.2km hike to reach an access point, from the carpark at Chambers Gully.

 The directions begin at the carpark at Chambers Gully, and walk in a clockwise direction.

 - The small roadside carpark is opposite 67 Waterfall Gully Road, Waterfall Gully.
 The Chambers Gully bitumen road (the road is actually called the Burnside Quarry Track, but there are no signs saying this) here is blocked by a gate, walk through this gateway

 - Continue up along the bitumen road.
 Walking past the red brick building (a rifle club), take the right dirt firetrack through the quarry.
 If you missed this turn, the track you are on will meet up again with the main track soon enough

 - The bitumen road rejoins, and at the turn-around area for the bitumen road, continue along the dirt fire track.
 An old road sign here reads “Waterfall Gully Road OUT”

 - The track reaches Gate 9 / Burnside Walking Trails CP 44.
 Continue on the same wide track through the gate.
 The single track walking track is where you will return later.
-This is the entrance to Cleland Conservation Park (the land from Waterfall Gully Road to here is administered by the City of Burnside).
-As you have now entered the Conservation Park, this is where the trail markers for the Chambers Hike begin.
+This is the entrance to Cleland National Park (the land from Waterfall Gully Road to here is administered by the City of Burnside).
+As you have now entered the National Park, this is where the trail markers for the Chambers Hike begin.